nahharris/ph-actors-tcc/monografia/scratches/actor-model/Proposal.md

 ```

 #### Mocks

+Mocking is a common technique for software testing.
+It consists of creating fake implementations of parts of the system that are simple and controlable enough so they cannot be a source of bugs, at the same time, other parts of the system never know if they are interacting with the actual implementation or with a mock.
+This way, testing an isolated specific portion of the code becomes a simple task.

+In a actor modeled system, isolation is native since actors, by design, touch very specific domains.
+The dependencies on other actors are injected on specific points by using public interfaces.
+So simply by providing mock implementations of actors' public interfaces, testing isolation is easy.

+Often, programming languages create mocks by inheritance.
+Since Rust doesn't support that, the public interface will be an enum with 2 variants: `Actual` and `Mock`.
+The former will wrap the address to an instance of an actor and actually process the message.
+The latter will wrap a struct that will contain mocked logic that will be used when unit testing a dependant actor.

 ### Message

 Since the public interface is there to abstract away the communication details, the message enum is something internal to the module.
 It's actually supposed to be really simple and straight forward.
 Below are some coventions that will be adopted: